Financial-Times/origami-service/README.md

 - [Express Web Service]: To provide `/__about`, `/__health`, and `/__gtg` endpoints (as well as `/__error` if configured to)
-- [Next Metrics]: To send request/response data to Graphite
 - [Morgan]: To log requests (requests to `/__gtg`, `/__health`, and `/favicon.ico` are never logged)
 - [Static]: To serve files in the application's `public` folder